Risk-Averse Markov Decision Processes through a Distributional Lens: Introduction

-Our formulation of risk-averse MDPs is grounded in the concept of distributional convex risk measures.
-In our context, a distributional convex risk measure is essentially a reincarnation of a law-invariant convex risk measure, with the key difference being that it takes a probability on $\bR$ as its input instead of a random variable.
-We introduce the distributional dynamic risk measures as nested compositions of potentially state-dependent distributional convex risk measures.
-This framework seamlessly integrates latent costs and random actions through the concept of regular conditional distributions.
-Furthermore, the distributional setup provides an appropriate foundation for balancing various assumptions, including a weakly continuous transition kernels, while still ensuring the attainment of the optimal outcome.
+Our approach to formulating risk-averse MDPs is grounded in the understanding that law-invariant convex risk measures can be interpreted as functionals defined on the space of probabilities over $\bR$.
+This perspective has been effectively employed in various contexts to further the development of risk measure theory (cf. \cite{Weber2006Distribution, Acciaio2013Are, Delage2019Dicesion, Fadina2023Framework}).
+Notably, \cite{Weber2006Distribution} is a seminal contribution that systematically investigates static risk measures and DRMs from a distributional standpoint.
+In a similar vein, we explore DRMs at the level of distributions, conceptualizing them as nested compositions of state-dependent law-invariant convex risk measures.
+It is important to emphasize that previous studies on DRMs at the distributional level, such as in \cite{Weber2006Distribution, Bauerle2021Markov}, primarily focused on static one-step risk measures in characterization or construction.
+Our approach, which allows the risk measures to vary according to the state, introduces additional complexity.
+A significant advantage of this distributional-level construction is that it automatically ensures MDPs with identical distributions are treated as equivalent in terms of risk when assessed under the proposed DRMs.
+Moreover, it seamlessly integrates latent costs and random actions through the concept of regular conditional distributions.
+Furthermore, our framework provides an appropriate foundation for balancing various assumptions, including a weakly continuous transition kernels, while still ensuring the attainment of the optimal outcome.
 This, in turn, allows for greater flexibility in risk-averse modeling.
 It's important to note that, although the construction above may seem like a straightforward alteration of existing frameworks, it involves some unique technical aspects that have not been previously discussed.
 For simplicity, we consider bounded costs, which allows for conditional risk mappings that contain essential supremum as a major ingredient -- a feature that is often omitted otherwise.

-The main contributions of this paper can be summarized as follows: \begin{enumerate} \item We introduce and explore the concept of distributional convex risk measures.
-Subsequently, we construct the distributional dynamic risk measure by compounding potentially state-dependent distributional convex risk measures in both finite and infinite horizon.
-The infinite horizon definition requires that the distributional convex risk measure involved are normalized.
-The regularities underpinning these constructions are examined in detail.
+The main contributions of this paper can be summarized as follows: \begin{enumerate} \item We construct DRM at a distributional level, by compounding state-dependent law invariant convex risk measures in both finite and infinite horizon.
+The infinite horizon definition requires that the law-invariant convex risk measures involved are normalized.
+The regularities underpinning of these constructions are examined in detail in \cref{subsec:DDRM}.